-With puppies we also have particular responsibilities to help them cope with the world in which we expect them to live.
-To ensure they grow into happy and well-adjusted adults, we need to expose puppies, in a very careful and positive way, to all the different types of people.
-As well as, dogs and other animals they are likely to encounter as well as the many sights, sounds and smells - a process known as socialisation.
+With puppies, we also have particular responsibilities to help them cope with the world in which we expect them to live.
+To ensure they grow into happy and well-adjusted adults, we need to expose puppies, in a very careful and positive way, to all different types of people, as well as, dogs and other animals they're likely to encounter.
+This includes sights, sounds and smells - a process known as socialisation.

-Get a puppy that has the best chance of living a happy and healthy life.
+Get a puppy that has the best chance of living a happy and healthy life

 If having read all our information, you're confident that you'll be able to give a puppy, or an adult dog, a suitable forever home, we would urge you to think about adopting one of the many we have in our care.
 Although Although the pandemic is affecting the way in which we operate, we're planning to continue rehoming and fostering using a remote process, so please do consider adopting a rescue dog.

 If you do decide to buy, then using the Puppy Contract will help ensure that your puppy has been well cared for, is healthy and will make the perfect pet for you.